 5. Are there related crimes?

-Per Penal Code 187, murder is the crime where people kill someone or a fetus with malice aforethought.
+Per Penal Code 187, murder is killing someone or a fetus with malice aforethought.

 Note again that voluntary manslaughter is the killing of a person in an unlawful manner but without malice.

-Per Penal Code 664/187a PC, attempted murder is the crime where people intend to kill someone and take a direct step towards the killing, but the intended victim does not die.
+Per Penal Code 664/187a PC, attempted murder is planning to kill someone and taking a direct step towards the killing, but the intended victim does not die.

-As with a charge under PC 192, a person charged with this crime can challenge it using the defense of self-defense.
+As with a charge under PC 192, you can challenge it using the defense of self-defense.

-Under Penal Code 192b PC, involuntary manslaughter is the crime where people kill a person unintentionally, but while committing either:
+Under Penal Code 192b PC, involuntary manslaughter is killing a person without intent, but while committing either:

 - a crime that was not an inherently dangerous felony, or